Our 7 Day Guatemala Itinerary: The Complete Travel Guide

 From Mexico

-For more adventurous travellers, it’s also possible to take a ADO bus to Tapachula, cross the border and then connect to your next destination in Guatemala by local bus.
+For more adventurous travelers, it’s also possible to take a ADO bus to Tapachula, cross the border and then connect to your next destination in Guatemala by local bus.

 From Belize